 CS Energy reports our greenhouse emissions, energy consumption, and energy production data to the Clean Energy Regulator as part of the National Greenhouse and Energy Reporting Scheme.

-CS Energy’s greenhouse gas emissions vary each year depending on factors such as the mix of generation fleet in service, volume of coal consumed and coal quality.
+Our greenhouse gas emissions vary each year depending on factors such as the mix of generation fleet in service, volume of coal consumed and coal quality.
+In FY2025 there was a slight decrease in CS Energy's greenhouse emissions intensity as a result of increased electricity generation at Callide C Power Station, which is one of the more efficient coal-fired plants in CS Energy's portfolio.

 Visit the Clean Energy Regulator website for full details of CS Energy's greenhouse emissions.